 • Principles of Finance & Accounting (16:137:530) is a general course combining both finance and accounting.
-It's a great business course for new students.
+It's offered online or in person on Thursday nights, and it's a great business course for new students.

 - The popular Communication & Leadership (16:137:502) has options for classes on Mondays or Tuesdays (the Tuesday class is reserved for students with 3+ years of work experience).
 Consider this course if you plan on making a career move.
 In this class, you'll have the chance to interview leaders in your field.
 This is an excellent opportunity to speak with someone who can make a difference in your career-consider interviewing your CEO, your boss's boss, a local business leader, or a professional whom you admire.
 Give yourself enough time to make these connections!
 This is an opportunity to make a significant, lasting impact on your professional future.
 Additionally, this course was featured on Rutgers Today for Prof. Cashman's innovative assignment, encouraging students to perform random acts of kindness.
-And get ready to meet an executive coach executive coaching is a significant part of this class. - Market Assessment for Business & Science (16:137:507) offers asynchronous online meetings or inperson meetings on Thursday nights.
+And get ready to meet an executive coach-executive coaching is a significant part of this class. - Market Assessment for Business & Science (16:137:507) offers asynchronous online meetings or inperson meetings on Thursday nights.
 This class includes a field trip to IKEA (online students will visit their local IKEA).
-There are guest lecturers who are open to everyone, so make sure to check out our events page. - The 1 credit Ethics (16:137:500) course is also offered. - Capstone (16:137:600) is offered online on Thursday evenings, culminating in a presentation in front of guest judges.
+New this semester: Section 91 is dedicated to life sciences marketing! - The 1 credit Ethics (16:137:500) course is also offered. - Capstone (16:137:600) is offered online on Thursday evenings, culminating in a presentation in front of guest judges.
 We also have a new hybrid version of the class, which will have some class meetings.
 The final presentation is also open to all students in the program for colloquium credit.
 We encourage you to join us-especially students who plan to take the capstone in the spring.
 This is a chance to see what is expected.
-Save the date for the optional Capstone Retreat at the Rutgers Inn-September 27th and 28th!
+Save the date for the Capstone Retreat-October 3rd and 4th!